When you go to order an espresso, you may be faced with the choice between a regular espresso and a doppio.

 If you're grinding the beans yourself, make sure you've adjusted your settings to the espresso grind.

-This will give you the finely ground beans that you need.
-If you’re planning on buying pre-ground coffee, make sure you select an espresso bean if you’re thinking of brewing shots of espresso or a doppio.
+If you're planning to buy pre-ground coffee, ensure you select an espresso bean if you're considering brewing shots of espresso or a doppio.

 Differences between doppio and espresso

-All of its names express the fact that this drink should be about double the volume of a single shot of espresso.
+All of its names indicate that this drink should be approximately twice the volume of a single shot of espresso.

 When you make doppios and espressos, you'll need to measure out your beans and perform your brewing process slightly differently.